Tag Archives: 1990s scents

 CINNAMON BUN / DEMETER &

-CINNAMON TOAST/ DEMETER Olfactory holograms for those cinnophiles with a healthy appetite.
+CINNAMON TOAST/ DEMETER Olfactory holograms for cinnaphiles with bulimic appetites.

 Filed under Cinnamon, Perfume Reviews, Spice